Kajaki Dam: History

 Final studies for the dam began in 1946 and a preliminary design was crafted in 1950.
-The dam was built between 1951 and 1953 by the Morrison–Knudsen firm as part of the Helmand Valley Authority project.
+The dam was built between 1951 and 1953 by Morrison Knudsen as part of the Helmand Valley Authority project.

-In 1975, USAID commissioned the initial installation of two 16.5 MW generating units in a powerhouse constructed at the toe of the dam.
+In 1975, the United States Agency for International Development commissioned the initial installation of two 16.5 MW generating units in a powerhouse constructed at the toe of the dam.
 This first stage powerhouse was actually constructed to house three equally sized units.
 Only units 1 and 3 were installed originally.

 Before the Soviets invaded Afghanistan in 1979, the contractors had already left the country.
 They had intended to raise the dam by 2 m in order to increase the available water for power production and irrigation.
 They were also excavating an emergency spillway which was never completed.
 Gates were also never installed in the service spillway so the dam passes all water in the reservoir above elevation of 1033.5 m.
 Completion of the spillway gates would increase the total storage capacity of the reservoir by 1010000000 m3 to 2725000000 m3.

-The Kajaki dam powerhouse was a bombing target of the US Air Force during their attack on Afghanistan in October 2001.
+The Kajaki dam powerhouse was a bombing target of the United States Air Force during their attack on Afghanistan in October 2001.

 With funding from USAID, World Bank and other donors, Units 1 and 3 were fully rehabilitated and the power station had an installed capacity of 33 MW.
 Unit 1 was operational in September 2005 and Unit 3 in October 2009.

 The Unit 3 rehabilitation began in May 2006, with a scheduled return to service in early 2007.
 The new 18.5 MW Unit 2 turbine/generator had been contracted to China Machine Building International Corporation, which is headquartered in Beijing.
 The work was to be supervised by Montgomery Watson Harza and was planned to be completed by June 2007 but the work was not completed.